webosose/website/content/en/docs/guides/core-topics/architecture/architecture-overview.md

 webOS OSE has Core applications as the top layer and this layer includes System UI and System app.

-  - System UI includes apps that are related to the basic user interface, such as Home Launcher and Notification.
+  - System UI includes apps that are related to the basic user interface, such as App Bar, and Notification.
 These apps are usually implemented using QML.

   - System app includes Settings app and web browser.
 Settings app is used to control the system properties and implemented using Enact.
 As a web browser, Enact browser is used.